Glimpses of fall, eastern New Hampshire

-It’s the prime part of the year for Granite State walkers of all ages.
+It’s fall, the prime time for Granite State walkers of all ages.
 Crisp air and fewer bugs make every trail more inviting.
 And then there’s fall foliage, which I thought would be a disappointment after our region’s drought.
 How wrong I was.

-I have a paper map of New Hampshire that I’ve marked with sites of historical markers, Forest Society reservations, and of course state parks.
-It’s a great guide for my daytrips.
-Last weekend, I consulted the map and set off to scout some trailheads for future exploration.
+I have a map of New Hampshire that I’ve marked with sites of historical markers, Forest Society reservations, and state parks.
+It’s a great guide for daytrips.
+Last weekend, I consulted the map and headed east to scout some trailheads for future exploration.
 I meandered all over the place, just for fun.
+Here are a few of my discoveries.

 Effingham

 The drive to the Green Mountain trailhead at the end of High Watch Road was the stuff of travelogues.
-There’s a point on Route 16 northbound from Rochester where I got to a rise in the road, and suddenly mountains were in view, swathed in colors.
-Past peak, perhaps, but still exciting and refreshing.
+There’s a point on NH route 16 northbound from Rochester where I got to a rise in the road, and suddenly mountains were in view, swathed in colors.

 View to the north from High Watch Road.
 I’m pretty sure that’s Mount Chocorua in the distance on the left.
-A hike for another day, perhaps?
+A hike for another day, perhaps.
+Photos by Ellen Kolb.

 New Durham